MaVdbussche/nozc/README.md

 Heavily inspired by the works of Bill Campbell, Swami Iyer and Bahar Akbal-Delibas on the j-- compiler.
 Their work is published under the GPL license.

+You have to run "javacc -static=false newoz.jj" to generate/update JavaCC parser and scanner files